henrylatham/portfolio/content/posts/2017-28-11---Turning-travel-into-a-quest.md

 ---
-title: Turning travel into a quest: How to find joy & wisdom on the road
+title: Turning travel into a quest & on finding joy & wisdom on the road
 date: "2017-11-28T22:40:32.169Z"
 template: "post"
 draft: false